stanislawszewerda/SmartHome---Just-For-You/README.md

 ### 1. mobile application

-The .apk installation file of the application can be downloaded here: here link to google drive
+The .apk installation file of the application can be downloaded here: https://drive.google.com/file/d/1vOkDtuvQCKYAruDxff40_tm17dcYz2f_/view?usp=sharing

 In order to fully use the application, you must log in with the following credentials!!!: